Pan Am (TV series): Production

-Sony licensed the rights to use the Pan Am name and logo from Pan Am Systems, a New Hampshire–based railroad company that acquired the Pan Am brand in 1998.
+Although the series depicts the characters in various cities around the world, the show was filmed at the Brooklyn Navy Yard and other locations around New York City.
+The pilot was filmed partly at Gold Coast Studios in Bethpage on Long Island.
+A life-size recreation of a Pan Am 707 jet was used, which Entertainment Weekly magazine stated was "the biggest star of the series—in all senses."
+The 707 model was kept in a hangar near the Brooklyn waterfront.

 The pilot episode cost an estimated $10 million.
 The series was produced by Sony Pictures Television, and was optioned by ABC in May 2011 for the 2011–2012 schedule.
 ABC commissioned five more scripts in November 2011.
 The broadcaster later added a fourteenth episode to the series.
 In the middle of the season, Steven Maeda was hired as Pan Am's new showrunner, with the mandate to "serialize and embrace the soap aspect" of the show.

 In November 2011, there was media speculation that the series had been canceled by ABC, based on a comment from Karine Vanasse about the future of Pan Am and its absence from the mid-season schedule.
 The network denied the rumors; it planned to complete fourteen episodes and delay any announcement regarding a second season to a later date.
 The series was canceled on May 11, 2012.
-Although its episodes depict the characters in various cities around the world, the show was filmed at the Brooklyn Navy Yard and other locations around New York City.
-The pilot was filmed partly at Gold Coast Studios in Bethpage on Long Island.
-According to Entertainment Weekly magazine, a life-size recreation of a Pan Am 707 jet is "the biggest star of the series—in all senses."
-The 707 model is kept in a hangar near the Brooklyn waterfront.